-I received the pureWash Pro free of charge.
+I received the pureWash Pro free of charge for review.
 All opinions are my own.

-Today I’m sharing a product review with you (a little something different for our Cleaning Tip Tuesday) because I think it’s important to find honest reviews from real people.
+Today I’m sharing a product review with you because I think it’s important to find honest reviews from real people.

 A few months ago, I received an email from a company called pureWash.
 Ever heard of them?
 (If not, no worries.
 I hadn’t either.)
 The email didn’t give a ton of information about their product, but I was informed of the retail price: $297.
 Say what? $297!
+(Please note: price may change since review of this product.)
 I almost passed over it, thinking to myself, “I am a blogger trying to SAVE money for myself and my readers”.
 I couldn’t think of any “laundry product” worth that much… but, I decided to pop over to their site just to see what they were talking about… and what I saw totally caught my attention.
 Here is what their website claims:

 The pureWash Pro system will: